X-SYS: A Reference Architecture for Interactive Explanation Systems: Declaration on the Use of Generative AI

 \section{Declaration on the Use of Generative AI}

 During the preparation of this work, the main author used Claude Sonnet 4.5 and Grammarly for spelling and grammar checks, paraphrasing and rewording.
-Nano Banana Pro was used for generating the comic in \autoref{fig:comic}.
 After using these tools, all authors reviewed and edited the content as needed and take full responsibility for the publication's content.